 44th ANNIVERSARY

+Gary feeding me the wedding cake at our wedding.
 We were very young when we met and still young when we married.
 Lucky in that joining, as in so many things.
 Lucky my step-grandmother was a weaver.
 Lucky her second husband loved Gary.
-Lucky to walk off the street in Cannon Beach and get a job in a bakery.
-Lucky our sons were born … Continue reading 44th ANNIVERSARY
+Lucky to walk off the street in Cannon Beach and get a … Continue reading 44th ANNIVERSARY

 BECOMING